This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 Can you say that again, but with more feeling?

-Remember they may be pretty up tight in front of the camera and need to not just relax but bring the emotion through their voice.
+Remember, they may be pretty up tight in front of the camera and need not just to relax but bring the emotion through their voice.

 Get the basic details right